dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Working on the react course.
 Finshed the exercise.
 I liked this exercise becuase it shows the structure of how a component is set up.
 I got help form the solution video but after i erased everything and started from scratch without watching the tutorial.
 I ended up recreating it on my own successfully.

+DAY 89: JUNE 24, 2019

+Today's Progress: Today I switched things up and worked on updating my portfolio.
+Lot's of work to be done....refactoring css and photoshopping somethings is what i did today.